roman-milk/roman-milk.github.io/humiliated.md

  Slowly recovering, Irene looked at her cute slut, still kissing and adoring her pussy.
 With both hands she pulled the woman up her body, holding her close.
 Irene wrapped both arms around her, to burry the slut's face in her breasts.
 She felt slut's tears on her sensitized body, and smiled with satisfaction.

  "Good little slut.
 You are all mine now.
 I shall look after you, so don't worry about a thing.
 Just obey me, and everything will be just fine," Irene told her.
 She patted her bottom, and stroked her hair.
 This promised to be a wonderful weekend of fun and games.
-Report_Story #1